curv3d/curv/ideas/language/visual/Visual.md

 One example of a high level, constrained, easy-to-use editor is a set of value picker widgets for editing the parameters of a parameterized shape.

-In at least some cases, starting from a high level editor, you can "drill down" or "open the hood" to expose a lower level and more powerful editor.
+Starting from a high level editor, you can "drill down" or "open the hood" to expose a lower level and more powerful editor.
-In the case of the value picker editor, that would mean opening an editor on the `parametric` expression that defines the parametric shape you are editing.
+In the case of an editor that displays a shape and a set of value pickers, that would mean opening a code editor on the `parametric` expression that defines the parametric shape you are editing.

 What makes Curv powerful is that it contains a general purpose functional language with the usual abstraction mechanisms: variables, functions, data